CFCF-anonymous/Counterfactual-Review-based-Recommendation/README.md

 download our dataset and unzip it in ./data/ directory.

-here, we provided the small dataset [Amazon_Instant_Video.tar](https://pan.baidu.com/s/1XegBz-Lq3tew_ktvwG_hTA) for test. the extraction code is 9w4m the complete dataset is 3G [Amazon_dataset_complete](https://pan.baidu.com/s/12AQ-Pz_40HpWSsWm1m7KbA). the extraction code is htge
+here, we provided the small dataset [Amazon_Instant_Video.tar](https://pan.baidu.com/s/1XegBz-Lq3tew_ktvwG_hTA) for test. the extraction code is 9w4m the complete dataset is 3G [Amazon_dataset_complete](https://pan.baidu.com/s/12AQ-Pz_40HpWSsWm1m7KbA). the extraction code is huge

 data directory will like following: